fish-shell/fish-shell/doc_src/language.rst

 .. envvar:: fish_emoji_width

    controls whether fish assumes emoji render as 2 cells or 1 cell wide.
 This is necessary because the correct value changed from 1 to 2 in Unicode 9, and some terminals may not be aware.
 Set this if you see graphical glitching related to emoji (or other "special" characters).
-It should usually be auto-detected.
+It defaults to 2.

 .. envvar:: fish_autosuggestion_enabled